 The current AAV-P7/A1 first arrived in 1972 (pictured) and is based on decades of improvements and remains an optimal design for a metal boat that can operate in rough seas and function as an APC ashore.
 While some APCs are amphibious, they are not designed to return upright if rolled over by waves like the AAV.
-This is important in rough seas and when an amtrack must leap several feet into the water off a ship ramp.
+This is important in rough seas or when an amtrack must leap several feet into the water off a ship ramp.
 Watch this video of an AAV demonstrating its stability by leaping off a pier, something its replacement is unlikely to attempt.
 AAVs have been upgraded and overhauled several times and a survivability upgrade has begun that will cost $1.65 million per vehicle.
 This will be applied to roughly 40% of the 1064 vehicle AAV fleet to keep them in service another 20 years.

 Before this program ends, the Marine Corps hopes the new ACV will be in production.
 But the ACV does not promise any major improvements and its production costs may prove outrageous.
 This will not be a problem because there is nothing wrong with the current AAV design!
-It uses the same engine and suspension as the Army's Bradley APC, which provides tremendous logistical efficiency worldwide.
+It uses the same engine and suspension as the US Army's Bradley APC, which provides tremendous logistical efficiency worldwide.
 If the ACV is unaffordable, the Marines should simply upgrade and rebuild more AAVs.

 Meanwhile, the Marines need to modify some AAVs as 120mm mortar carriers and SPAAGs.
 Their loss to the AAV transport fleet can be replaced with armored trucks.
-The Marines have lots of AAVs on its pre-positioned ships destine to off-load at ports to be employed as APCs.
+The Marines have lots of AAVs on pre-positioned ships destine to off-load at ports to be employed as APCs.
 Armored ground transport can be done by with trucks that cost far less to procure and maintain.
-They are more reliable, use far less fuel, more comfortable for troops, and provide greater protection from mines due to their much higher ground clearance.
+They are more reliable, use far less fuel, are more comfortable for troops, and provide greater protection from mines due to their much higher ground clearance.
 The Corps' MRAPs and AMK23 7-ton armored trucks (pictured) can replace some AAVs now dedicated to non-amphibious transport missions so those can be modified into needed AAV variants.

 AAV Mortar Carrier